-MeshCAM is a simple to understand CAM software program.
+MeshCAM is a simple-to-understand CAM software program.

 The software has one of the shortest learning curves among CAM programs that lets beginners make parts within a day.

-The help tab on the software has links to the video tutorials that will help you to learn the software and flatten the learning curve.
+The help tab on the software has links to video tutorials that will help you to learn the software and flatten the learning curve.

 MeshCAM features a dedicated help tab that can assist you when you get stuck.

 You can learn everything about MeshCAM from here.

 The tab is well structured and if you are a beginner then I highly recommend you to go through the help tab before starting.